How do we meet people? Making an event out of connecting.

 How I got into coworking

-My friend Debbie has been in the copywriting business since before we had computers and sat down one day to work out how she knew everyone in her business world.
+My friend Debbie has been in the copywriting business since before we had computers.
+She sat down one day to work out how she knew everyone in her business world.

 It all led back to a handful people, and it is the same with me.

-It is fascinating because no matter how much you plan the events you attend, courses you take or which way you swipe on a dating app you never know who is going to impact your life in the long run.
+It is fascinating because no matter how much you plan the events you attend.
+The courses you take or which way you swipe on a dating app.
+You never know who is going to impact your life in the long run.

-Many of the people who have shaped my career come down to Julius and Carmen and these introductions were never transactional, they were about ‘being on the same page’ or ‘in the same headspace.’
+Many of the people who have shaped my career come down to Julius and Carmen.
+These introductions were never transactional, they were about ‘being on the same page’ or ‘in the same head space.’

-In 2008 I joined their ‘LinkedIn London’ Meetup which eventually rebranded to Spicy Networking about this time they started The Event Manager Blog and Event Manager Group on Linkedin.
+In 2008 I joined their ‘LinkedIn London’ Meetup which eventually rebranded to Spicy Networking.
+It is about this time they started The Event Manager Blog and Event Manager Group on LinkedIn.

 “You never know what might happen” part happens when two people meet who have at least some kind of life for themselves.

-Like me, Julius and Carmen were keen to run events where good people connected well and people who liked networking and asked for a list of attendees to spam later felt unstuck.
+Like me, Julius and Carmen were keen to run events where good people connect well and people who like networking and asks for a list of attendees to spam later felt unstuck.